AdaCore/langkit/doc/tutorial.rst

 An expression can be either:

 * A sub-expression nested in parenthesis, to give users more control over how associativity works.
-Note that we used here the subscript operation to extract the middle result (first one is at index 0, middle one is at index 1) of the ``Row`` part.
+Note that we used here the ``Pick`` parser to parse parens while only returning the AST node that ``G.expr`` yields.

 * Two sub-expressions with an operator in the middle, building a binary expression.
 This shows how we can turn tokens into enumerators: